kborovik/pki-db/README.md

 **Initialize new PKI DB**

-Remove old PKI DB and all TLS certificates
+Remove old PKI DB and all TLS certificates.

 ```
 make clean